ravisinghrajput95/AWS-CI-CD/README.md

 # aws-cicd
-It will be used create AWS CI/CD Pipeline using serevices like codecommit, codebuild, codepipeline and codedeploy
+It will be used create AWS CI/CD Pipeline using services like codecommit, codebuild, codepipeline and codedeploy